SubramanyaKS/Weather-app/README.md

 This is Simple Weather App which gives information of weather details of particular city across the world.

+#### API

+The Application Programming Interface is a set of rules and regulations and standards that allows software programs to interact with each other.
+It acts as a middleman between two applications, allowing them to exchange data and information

 ---
 ### Features